What is a mucus in urine test?

 Is there anything else I need to know about a mucus in urine test?

-If a urinalysis is part of your regular checkup, your urine will be tested for a variety of substances along with mucus.
-These include red and white blood cells, proteins, acid and sugar levels, and the concentration of particles in your urine.
+If a urinalysis is part of your regular checkup, your urine will be tested for various substances along with mucus.
+These include red and white blood cells, proteins, acid and glucose levels, and the concentration of particles in your urine.

-If you get frequent UTIs, your provider may recommend more testing, as well as steps that may help prevent future infections.
+If you get frequent UTIs, your provider may recommend more testing and steps to help prevent future infections.

 References